Change in Use of an Immovable

 If you begin to use an immovable as a residence or for personal purposes, you must remit the GST and the QST calculated on its FMV if all of the following conditions are met:

-• You are an individual and you appropriate the immovable for your own personal use or that of your former spouse or former de facto spouse, or a person related to you.
+- You are an individual and you reserve the immovable for your personal use or that of a relation.

 If the residential complex becomes your primary place of residence, you may be entitled to a new housing rebate.